Mikaela Shiffrin wins season-opening World Cup slalom

 ”Yeah, this is amazing,” Shiffrin said. ”Really strong skiing, really good final in that last bit of the pitch.
 Yeah, super cool.”

-It the 75th World Cup win for the four-time overall champion.
-Only Swedish skiing great Ingemar Stenmark (86) and Vonn (82) have more.
+With 75 World Cup wins, the four-time overall champion is only behind Swedish skiing great Ingemar Stenmark (86) and Vonn (82) have more.

 Slovenia’s Ana Bucik placed sixth and giant slalom specialist Sara Hector of Sweden seventh.